ibrahimelhadeg/blog/source/_posts/bash-essentials.md

 ssh -p 22 root@157.230.167.2
 ```

 This should successfully log you into your VPS.
-The last thing I want to show you is how to transfer files to and from your remote machine and local computer.
+Next, I want to show how to transfer files to and from your remote machine and local computer.
 To do this, we use the `scp` utility.

 ### From local computer to remote machine